Celebrating Seniors - Sammy Hagar is 68

 In the book Sammy Hagar describes his love of Elvis Presley, his interest in numerology, belief in UFO’s, and his own rock and roll lifestyle (fast cars, women, drugs, and alcohol).

-The soundtrack for the movie Over the Top (1987) starring Sylvester Stallone, included Sammy Hagar's single Winner Takes it All, which made it to #3 on the US Rock charts.
-Sammy Hagar's first #1 US Rock Chart Hit was Give to Live (1987) from the album I Never Said Goodbye, which was released after he had joined Van Halen for the first time as their lead singer.
-Below, the original music video for Give to Live.
+The soundtrack for the movie Over the Top (1987) starring Sylvester Stallone, included Sammy Hagar’s single Winner Takes it All, which made it to #3 on the US Rock charts.
+Sammy Hagar’s first #1 US Rock Chart Hit was Give to Live (1987) from the album I Never Said Goodbye, which was released after he had joined Van Halen for the first time as their lead singer.
+Below, audio of Sammy Hagar performing Give to Live.

 Sammy Hagar and Kari Karte married in 1995 and moved to Hawaii, where their first daughter Kama Hagar was born in 1996.
 Now split from Van Halen and performing and recording solo again, Hagar’s albums and singles enjoyed more chart success.
 The album Marching to Mars (1997) yielded the hit singles Marching to Mars and Little White Lie.
 Below, Sammy Hagar performing his Billboard US Rock chart #1 hit single, Little White Lie (1997).

 Sammy Hagar’s next album Red Voodoo (1999) included the US Rock chart #2 hit single Mas Tequila.
 Hagar’s last Top 10 US Rock chart hit was Serious Juju (2000), a #10 hit single with Sammy Hagar & The Waboritas, his backing band.

 Sammy Hagar doesn’t have to rely on hit records or touring for financial success.
 He clearly doesn’t lack for business smarts.
 In the early 1990’s he bought into a mountain bike store and spun off another store.